akulakar/MFEMSetUpAML/README.md

 This was not meant to be an exhaustive tutorial for MFEM by any means.
 In fact, it can feel quite overwhelming to get a hang of it.
 However, I PROMISE YOU it will not take longer than 2 weeks and an attempt at coding up something yourself to get acquainted with it.
 After that, it becomes fun!

+# Building MFEM on CCV

+Setting up the parallel build of MFEM on CCV is straightforward.